The 20 Best Airbnbs in San Diego and the Surrounding Region

-Vibe: Industrial loft meets modern townhouse.
+Vibe: Industrial Airbnb loft meets modern San Diego townhouse.
 Your artist friend who also has a trust fund and invests in startups would live here.

 Amenities: Peloton.
 Very high 16-foot ceilings.
 Shuffleboard (the table kind you find in bars).
 Roof deck access.

-Other things to know: The location currently has a 30-night minimum in place.
+Other things to know: The Airbnb currently has a 30-night minimum in place.
 It’s near Little Italy and other downtown strips with lots of good bars and restaurants.

 Actual thing a reviewer said about this house: “They provided everything I could need (the place was stocked!) and were super responsive.
 The loft is gorgeous and the bed was super comfortable.”

 Room D at The Dutra Inn